ZertoPublic/Z4K/docs/MinimumRequirements.md

 ## Prerequisites
 - Helm Package Manager, minimum version 3.
+- A storage class must be specified and set to as default prior Z4K installation.

 ## Storage Requirements
 -	Zerto for Kubernetes containerized applications also consume storage: